ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   its declared result type.
 * Each argument of the function can be used for the declared type of the corresponding declared parameter according to one of the following rules:
-   * The argument is a function expression with declared result type that is the same as the declared type of the parameter or with declared result type `NodesType` and the declared type of the parameter is `LogicalType` and a conversion applies.
+   * The argument is a function expression with declared result type that is the same as the declared type of the parameter.
+   * The argument is a function expression with declared result type `NodesType` and the declared type of the parameter is `LogicalType`.
+In this case the argument is converted to `LogicalType`.
-   * The argument is a literal or primitive value and the defined type of the parameter is `ValueType`.
+   * The argument is a primitive value expressed as a literal and the defined type of the parameter is `ValueType`.
+   * The argument is a query and the declared type of the parameter is `NodesType`.
-   * The argument is a query and the declared type of the parameter is `NodesType` or `LogicalType` and a conversion applies.
+   * The argument is a query and the declared type of the parameter is `LogicalType`.
+In this case the argument is converted to `LogicalType`.

 ### `length` Function Extension {#length}